FZambia/centrifuge/docs/content/client_api.rst

     centrifuge.disconnect();

 After calling this client will not try to reestablish connection periodically.
+You must call ``connect`` method manually.